Qualification – Research Commercialisation from Publicly Funded Research – Commercialisation Project 2022

 Relevant thematic areas for this call

-The Research Council emphasises ensuring a balanced portfolio of supported projects, both within the thematic areas and through representation of projects across sectors and disciplines.
+The call is open for applications in all fields.
+The Research Council emphasises ensuring a balanced portfolio of supported projects across sectors and disciplines.

 Trade and industry

 The call is open to all topics, but we would like the applicant to link their application to one or more of the industries and markets listed below.
 Remember to tick the topics/markets that are relevant to the application in the application form.

 A complete application consists of the application form and the mandatory attachments and must be submitted via My RCN Web.

 - The application and all attachments must be submitted in English.

 - All attachments must be uploaded in PDF format.

 For more information, see the Guidelines for how to complete the application form.

 - Project Description – Qualification Project 2022.
 This must be uploaded as the attachment type ‘Project description’.